A NOTE ABOUT MAC OS 10.15 CATALINA through 11.4 BIG SUR:

 STEP 3: Load DotNET 3.5sp1 and Visual Basic into the Bottle

-A new window will appear with a long list of optional Windows components and common software that can be added to a Bottle.
+A new window will appear (if it’s blank, click OK).
+A window with a long list of optional Windows components and common software that can be added to a Bottle.
+Click on “Install a Windows DLL or component” and then click OK.
 Scroll down and check the boxes next to “dotnet35sp1″ and ‘vb6run” then click on the “Apply” button at the bottom of the window.

 After a download completes, a number of Windows installer screens will appear… always click yes or I agree, etc., to install the software.
 If it asks for your name, just enter any first name and click OK.
 When all installations are complete, you will get a message that says “Winetricks Applied Successfully”.